Where it appears in the exam

 12 from a great height, the city looked like a map spread out below us.

 Option A ('Seeing') implies the city SEES something — but the city is what IS SEEN, not who sees.
-Option B has a grammatical error (*Having seeing).
+Option B ('Having seen') is well-formed, but implies the city SAW something before the main action — impossible: the city is not an agent.
 Option D ('To see') indicates purpose, not description.
 Only C ('Seen') works: 'Seen from a great height' = when viewed from a great height.
 The city RECEIVES the action of being seen → past participle.

 Who does what?
 The participle's subject